-This award is open to programmes that are developed with the aim of expanding learning, enhancing access to information and providing unique academic experiences.
-These programmes, with a ‘learning’ theme, should engage local schools or other education/training establishments showing creativity and innovation and can focus on any area of learning such as health & nutrition, employability skills, apprenticeships, diversity equality & inclusion, the environment or STEM and will have been delivered between 2016-2018 or will be ongoing.
+This award is open to education programmes and activities that are developed with the aim of expanding learning, enhancing access to information and providing unique academic experiences.
+These education programmes, with a ‘learning’ theme, should engage local schools or other education/training establishments showing creativity and innovation and can focus on any area of learning such as health & nutrition, employability skills, apprenticeships, diversity equality & inclusion, the environment or STEM and will have been delivered between 2017-2019 or will be ongoing.

 Judges will be looking for evidence of the following points within the supplied application form and reserve the right to award multiple awards for different styles of initiative (weighting percentages in brackets):

-- How the project was scoped and developed to set new standards for innovation and creativity; (25%)
+- How the programme was scoped and developed to set new standards for innovation and creativity; (25%)

 - Measurements of social impact, quantified results of learning and quality of materials used in the initiative; (25%)

 - Whether the scheme demonstrate a long-term commitment with an integrated legacy element to ensure ongoing benefits.
 (10%)